 We are grateful to be disciples of Jesus and appreciate the fellowship we have with one another.
 Please click on any of the churches on the left of the page to find out more about any of our congregations.
 Alternatively go to the “Find a church” page to discover the church nearest to you.

-ICC Missions is a Christian organisation, comprising nine member churches situated in Belfast, Birmingham, Cambridge, Edinburgh, Glasgow, Leeds, Leicester, London and Manchester.
+ICC Missions is a Christian organisation, comprising ten member churches situated in Belfast, Birmingham, Cambridge, Edinburgh, Glasgow, Leeds, Leicester, London, Manchester and Norwich.

 ICC Missions has links with other churches within the family of churches known as the International Churches of Christ, in the UK and overseas, but they remain independent of it and are separate legal entities.

 ICC Missions is both a company limited by guarantee (Company Number 04272228) and a registered charity in England and Wales (Charity Number 1092123).
 Its registered address is Tower Bridge House, St Katherine's Way, London, E1W 1DD.

 The objectives of ICC Missions are defined in its Articles of Association as follows: